Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 });
 ```

-which says that the URL where "/simpleform" appears at the end of the root URL -- i.e. _<https://jlee.edinburgh.domains/fatfree/F3-SimpleExample/simpleform>_ \--  will produce a similar effect to the root URL, except instead of displaying the _simple home.html_ page it will display the Simple Form page -- and with a different title on the page.
+which says that the URL where "/simpleform" appears at the end of the root URL -- i.e. _<https://jlee.edinburgh.domains/fatfree/F3-SimpleExample/simpleform>_ \--  will produce a similar effect to the root URL, except instead of displaying the _simplehome.html_ page it will display the Simple Form page -- and with a different title on the page.
 (In both cases, the _layout.html_ template is rendered, with its `content` variable being set to either "simplehome.html" or "simpleform.html", and its `html_title` variable being different.)

 If the simpleform URL is requested with the HTTP method POST (which in this case occurs when it is used as the action of the HTML form), we get a completely different result, because the route rule for 'POST /simpleform' is **very** different, as we will shortly see.

+Routes are absolutely fundamental to the use of F3. _**Notice especially that this means URLs in F3 rarely end in `.html`, or `.php` etc., and such URLs will not work: if you have such a URL in your application, it is probably an error.
+PHP code that is not written for use with F3 will typically not work in an F3 application without being adapted.
+Bear this in mind when looking for tutorials or other materials online.**_

-Routes are absolutely fundamental to the use of F3, and also support various other features such as the use of parameters on URLs.
+Routes also support various other features such as the use of parameters on URLs, as discussed below.
 These are shown in the F3 documentation, and some of them used in the course examples.

 ### Templates